Aaron Hernandez: Prison

 The Boston Globe described Hernandez as being "strangely content" while in jail, an attitude that confounded his fiancée Shayanna Jenkins.
 He told his mother that, "I've been the most relaxed and less stressed in jail than I have out of jail."
-He was, however, punished on multiple occasions for breaking prison rules, including screaming and banging on his cell door.
+He was punished on multiple occasions for breaking prison rules, including screaming and banging on his cell door.
 Over the course of his four years behind bars, he increasingly turned to the Bible and became more religious.

-The Globe said that prison officials "seemed to turn a blind eye to Hernandez's drug use [and] neglected to safeguard their famous inmate."
-A fellow inmate reports multiple instances of Hernandez needing medical attention after smoking too much K2, which was rife at the prison at the time.
+The Globe said that prison officials "seemed to turn a blind eye to Hernandez's drug use [and] neglected to safeguard their famous inmate".
+A fellow inmate reports multiple instances of Hernandez needing medical attention after smoking too much of the synthetic cannabinoid K2, which was rife at the prison at the time.

-Hernandez could speak to Jenkins on the phone, and often did twice a day, but she was facing perjury charges related to his arrest.
-He only saw his daughter when Jenkins' mother brought her to visit.
-While in prison, he reconciled with his own mother, from whom he had been estranged for many years.
+Hernandez could speak to Jenkins on the phone, and often did twice a day.
+She was facing perjury charges related to his arrest.
+He saw their daughter when Jenkins's mother brought her to visit.
+While in prison, he reconciled with his mother, from whom he had been estranged for many years.

 While being held at the Bristol County Jail, Hernandez was kept in a segregated unit, an "especially grim section" that normally housed the mentally ill and violent.
 He asked to move out of segregation, but Sheriff Thomas M. Hodgson would not allow it.
 Hernandez believed that Hodgson exploited his incarceration for publicity.

 After his conviction for the murder of Lloyd, Hernandez was transferred to cell 57 of the G-2 block at Souza-Baranowski Correctional Center, a maximum security prison where inmates typically spend twenty hours a day in their cells.
 In the two years he spent in the prison, Hernandez was disciplined dozens of times.
 His lawyer claimed that he was taunted relentlessly by guards.
-According to Keiko Thomas, who was serving 17–19 years with Hernandez on a manslaughter charge, the former NFL star "was seen as a fraud by many and a god by some."
+According to Keiko Thomas, who was serving 17–19 years with Hernandez on a manslaughter charge, he "was seen as a fraud by many and a god by some".
 While in prison, Hernandez continued to work out and anticipated returning to the NFL.

-When the news of his acquittal on the charges of murdering de Abreu and Furtado were read on the news, the inmates gathered around the television in the prison cheered.
+When his acquittal on the charges of murdering de Abreu and Furtado was read on the news, the inmates gathered around the television in the prison cheered.
 They kicked their cell doors and cheered when Hernandez returned to the prison that night.
-In the nine days between his acquittal and his death, Hernandez gave his food and books, and even a television, to his fellow prisoners but gave no indication that he intended to take his own life.
+In the five days between his acquittal and his death, Hernandez gave his food and books, and even a television, to his fellow prisoners and gave no indication that he intended to take his own life.
 Gifts such as these were rare in prison, but not unusual for Hernandez, according to a fellow inmate.

 Two days before his death, reporter Michele McPhee appeared on the Kirk and Callahan sports radio show, during which she and the two hosts used innuendo to imply that Hernandez was gay.
-It has been suggested that this outing may have played a role in Hernandez's suicide.
+It has been suggested that this speculative outing may have played a role in Hernandez's suicide.